cesaro/dpu-cav18-exp/doc/1-intro.md

 For the artifact evaluation of cav18 this section is irrelevant, as all the dependencies are satisfied in the virtual machine that we provide.
 This section is here for information purpose.

-the virtual machine provided is running Ubuntu 14.4.
+The virtual machine provided is running Ubuntu 14.4.
-This replicacbility package can also be used with minor modifications in Debian 9.4 or Ubuntu 16, with the exception of the experiments with Maple, which depend on kernel 3.x.
+This replicability package can also be used with minor modifications in Debian 9.4 or Ubuntu 16, with the exception of the experiments with Maple, which depend on kernel 3.x.